John Nicholson, Artistic Director, Peepolykus.

 The Pilot Study showed us that improvisation can have a very beneficial impact when children get stuck.
 It can help them help to perceive a problem in a different way and to develop the confidence to get unstuck.
 However, the question we were left asking ourselves was two fold; a) how we might be able to offer wider support to schools and b) how might we measure the impact of improvisation tools across the curriculum?

 Phase Two of Stuck is addressing this by offering a course that works directly with teachers.
 The training will focus on teachers working with our team of practitioners to develop their improvisation skills.
 In order to measure the wider potential impact of this training (when teachers return to curriculum teaching) participants are invited from across all subject areas.

-We are putting together a series of funding bids to help support this research.
-If you would like to register your interest in participating in Phase Two of Stuck please email us via our Contacts Page.
+*We are putting together a series of funding bids to help support this research.
+If you would like to register your interest in participating in Phase Two of Stuck please email Kim Lawrence via our Contacts Page below.
 Please state your teaching subject area and school in the message field and we will be in touch.
-We will be tweeting about Stuck using the hashtag #stuckimpro

 We gratefully acknowledge the support of the Rackham Foundation and Arts Council England in funding the pilot phase of Stuck